zinikiGareth/blueberries/index.md

 blueberries and organize them on the screen real estate in their respective container groupings.
-The exact mechanism by which the blueberries are instantiated depends on a number of factors including the availability and suitability of the blueberryBrand object.
+The exact mechanism by which the blueberries are instantiated depends on a number of factors including the availability and suitability of the BlueberryVariety object.

 ## Abstraction